We are your group for growth.

 Frequently Asked Questions

-What is the “adhd SOCIAL HUB” ?
+What is the “adhd SOCIAL HUB”?

-Why should I consider attending a free event?
+Why should I consider attending an event?

 Because life can sometimes feel hard when you are constantly misunderstood.
 The overwhelming feedback we receive is that “It is such a relief to be around others who understand and to not feel pressured to act a certain way”.
 We also hear a lot of “I just feel [then they make a big relaxing sigh sound and gesture]”